914-Chu/CS126-Serious-Snakes/PROPOSAL.md

 ## Background

-I used to played this game a lot when I was a kid.
+To recreate the game I used to played a lot when I was a kid.

 ## Libraries